-High Point University students have a responsibility to uphold the University Honor Code, Conduct Code as well as other rules and processes.
-When students behave contrary to University rules and processes, the University will take appropriate action.
-Additionally, students are responsible to self-advocate for themselves to University Administration about any alleged violations of the Guide to Campus Life that directly affects them.
+High Point University students have a responsibility to uphold the University Honor Code, Conduct Code, and all other rules and processes.
+When students behave contrary to University rules and processes, the University will take appropriate action, up to and including exclusion from the University or the withholding or revocation of academic degrees.
+Additionally, students are expected to advocate for themselves to University Administration about any alleged violations of the University rules and regulations.
 Third party reporting is not accepted.